 have been recommended in accordance with the bylaws of the program and have approval of the department chair and college/school dean.

-It is the responsibility of the faculty member and his/her department chair and graduate program coordinator to provide adequate evidence of the faculty member's eligibility for appointment to the graduate group at the master's level.
+It is the responsibility of the faculty member and their department chair and graduate program coordinator to provide adequate evidence of the faculty member's eligibility for appointment to the graduate group at the master's level.

 The department chair may be appointed to the graduate group according to the bylaws of the graduate faculty group.